 Since 2013, Nesta and the Cabinet Office have been working together to increase the availability of volunteer-led tutoring within schools in order to improve the educational attainment of disadvantaged pupils.
 To this end, the Click, Connect, Learn fund was launched...read more

-Language Futures is an exciting, highly personalised and innovative approach to languages teaching and learning.
-It has been designed to foster deep learner engagement and enable students to take responsibility for their own learning, which they are encouraged to...read more
+Language Futures is a highly personalised, innovative and creative approach to language teaching and learning suitable for both primary and secondary schools.
+It has been designed to foster deep learner engagement and enable pupils to take responsibility...read more

 Explore how this highly innovative approach has been developed over the last number of years as well as future plans.